hunt-genes/SMED8020/Day3-1-METAL/Day3_MetaAnalysis_ANSWERS.md

 Fixed effects using inverse variance based weights.

+METAL only runs fixed-effects meta-analysis.
 We ran the `SCHEME STDERR` command which weights the effect size estimates using the inverse of the corresponding standard errors.
 To enable this option, we specifed which of the input columns contained standard error information using the `STDERRLABEL` command (or `STDERR` for short).
 While standard error based weights are more common in the biostatistical literature, if you decide to use this approach, it is very important to ensure that effect size estimates (beta coefficients) and standard errors use the same units in all studies (i.e. make sure that the exact same trait was examined in each study and that the same transformations were applied).
 Inconsistent use of measurement units across studies is the most common cause of discrepancies between these two analysis strategies.

 The default - METAL combines p-values across studies taking into account a study specific weight (typically, the sample size) and direction of effect.
 This behavior can be requested explicitly with the `SCHEME SAMPLESIZE` command.
+From the equations in [Willer et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2922887/), we can see the difference between these two strategies.
+Sample size based uses the N, p-value, and direction of effect.
+Inverse variance based uses the estimated effect size and standard error.

 The difference between the fixed effects and random effects models is that fixed effects meta-analysis assumes that the genetic effects are the same across the different studies.
 Fixed effects models provide narrower confidence intervals and significantly lower P-values for the variants than random effects models.